“Forget everything. Know nothing. Step... “

 It only took Bonnie a few minutes to recognize Amir’s core issue: his overactive, fearful mind.
 She deftly reflected what she saw back to Amir, and suggested that he would benefit from some hypnotherapy as a way of bypassing his neurotic thinking, and to access the deeper intelligence of his subconscious mind.
 He agreed immediately, and together they journeyed into Amir’s subconscious on many occasions with great success.

 A few months into his therapy, Bonnie also introduced Amir to the idea of spiritual awakening, something Bonnie was passionate about herself, and finally the penny dropped for Amir what this ray of hope that had been activated by his grief and loss back in Paris actually was.
 Yes, he finally admitted, there was something calling for his attention that his mind could not even begin to understand, but which some part of Amir knew was the most important thing in his life to date.
-That which would finally make sense of Amir’s life, and give his life meaning and purpose.
+The thing which would finally make sense of Amir’s life, and give his life meaning and purpose.

 Putting his active mind to good use, Amir immediately started researching spirituality, and he was surprised to discover that his own family’s traditional religion, Islam, had an esoteric branch that appealed to him in some cellular-level way.
 As soon as Amir started to read about Sufism he was transfixed.
 “This is it!!
-I’m sure this is the answer my unanswered questions.
+I’m sure this is the answer to all of my unanswered questions.
 Yes!!”

 Amir found a small group of Sufis who met in a far-flung suburb of Baton Rouge on a weekly basis, and in finding them he realized he’d finally found his community in this country.
 The group included people from widely varying ethnic groups, educational levels, and skin colors, but more importantly, the various practices that they engaged in were a strong support for Amir to be less invested in his neurotic thinking, and more at peace with himself and the world around him.